MNV1988/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/1-data-access.md

-* Use case: https://doi.org/10.25504/FAIRsharing.dab53d [https://fairsharing.org/4203](https://fairsharing.org/4203) or any of the other data [dashboards](https://fairsharing.org/search?userDefinedTags=Dashboard) with FAIRsharing, which deals with sensitive data.
+* Use case: One the COVID-19 data registries registered in FAIRsharing.org which which deals with sensitive data.
+This can be found at: https://fairsharing.org/FAIRsharing.42193d
 * FAIRsharing’s educational factsheet on databases
 * Exercise:Define types of access modes (tip: use examples from own research field)
-* Exercise: Reviewing case study (FAIRness of it) and how it can be improved
+* Exercise: Review case study (FAIRness of it) and how it can be improved
 * Exercise: Prepare (contribute with) a use case from your institution - collect via GitHub?